N-Wouda/Slides/slides/english_pres1/ingles_pres1.md

 ---
-title: Syngas from carbon dioxide and renewable electricity
+title: Syngas - an opportunity to reduce carbon emissions
 theme: black
 ---

-# Syngas from carbon dioxide and renewable electricity
+# Syngas - an opportunity to reduce carbon emissions

 <br>